 WARNING: Battery posts, terminals, and related accessories contain lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
-Wash hands after handling.
+Wash

 The machine is shipped with a filled lead-acid battery.

 3.2.1 Remove battery cover from machine.